Connie B Burkhart ~ Renaissance Woman

 Ghost Ranch boasts amazing sites to study about Triassic life as well as cultural sites where excavations have produced artifacts that are over four thousand years old!
 Located at the edge of three geologic zones, the rocks of the ranch and nearby Abiquiu tell intriguing stories of the earth’s tectonic movements in North America.
 When we visit the various sites, we will hike to some locations and drive to others and some days will have multiple stops.
 As always, our adventures are weather permitting and we will be spending two days out on trails with sack lunches so we enjoy the full wilderness experience.

 Be prepared to walk/hike 1 to 4 miles over uneven terrain at 6,500ft, although the hikes for this program will be less vigorous than other classes I lead.
 Below I have included a list of items that will be good to bring for our time out on the trail.
 Hikes will be in the mornings until lunch or longer if we are on our sack lunch days, which are Tuesday and Thursday.
 If you want to book an afternoon tour or horseback ride with the ranch, Monday and Wednesday are good days to do so.
+There will be some evening class opportunities after dinner during the week as well.
+The temperature can get chilly at night, but every year is different, so check the forecasts before packing your gear!

 I look forward to our time together to explore the amazing sites in this beautiful time of year.
 Please don’t hesitate to be in contact with me with any questions.